axibase/axibase-charts/syntax/functions.md

 ## [⇧](#header) <a name="list_escape"></a> list.escape()

 ### Description
-Escapes commas for each value in the array of strings.
+Escapes commas for each value in an array of strings.
 The `.escape()` method is available in arrays generated from the `list` keyword, `var` expression, and `csv.values()` method.

 ### Syntax